Building Resilience to Climate Change Courses (BRCC) Introduction

 - Ability to synthesize multi-disciplinary information and develop problem solving strategies using integrative approaches and systems thinking.

 Students who successfully complete the course will be awarded a certificate of completion and a transcript from UNU-IAS.
 Each course is designed to be worth 2 credits and comprises of 36 hours of teaching time.
 While a number of universities have negotiated credit transfer agreements with UNU-IAS, ultimately the decision on whether credits are transferrable will be made by the student’s university.
 Please note that the topics listed below may be subject to change.

-There will be two or three sessions of courses each weekday:
+There will be one, two or three sessions of courses each weekday: